TomOConnor95/flutter-articles/flutter-ui-knob-article.md

 Now when you drag on the knob, you should see values being printed in the debug console.
 The values represent the number of pixels that you have moved.
 You'll notice that dragging upwards gives a negatve value, so we need to account for this by changing the logic to `double changeInY = -details.delta.dy;`
 (See GIF)

-Now we need to use these `changeInY` value to actually change the angle.
-The steps are as follows:
+Now we need to use these `changeInY` value to actually change the angle. ç

 - Convert the `changeInY` value to a change in `_value`.
 - Add this `changeInValue` to the current value.